Landaluce/coursedescriptions/source/graduate/msse.rst

 General Electives
 =================

+Electives can be any COMP 400 level class, except the preparation courses (COMP 400A, COMP 400B, COMP 400C, COMP 400D, COMP 400E).

 MSSE students must take fifteen (15) credits of other electives.

 Electives can be any COMP 400 level class.